TingjunDai/DISegmentation/README.md

     	├── inference.py # Run For Inference
     	├── train.py # Run For Train
     	├── train.sh/test.sh/train_test.sh # Used for one-click training, inference, and evaluation.
+        ├── inference_one.ipynb # For inference on a small number of images.
 ```

 #### Run